pythondecal/pythondecal.github.io/index.md

 To apply for the Fall 2025 semester, please [fill out this Google Form](https://forms.gle/rrsHmvT1r6EB1xut8).

 Applications are due no later **August 29th, 2025**.
-We will send out enrollment codes on a rolling basis.
-Please check your email frequently.
+Enrollment codes will be sent out on a rolling basis before our first lecture on **August 27th at 4:00 PM in 131 Campbell Hall**.

 ## Check out Final Projects from Spring 2025